Mutant Vehicle Operator’s Handbook (MV FAQ)

 SAFETY RAILINGS

 All vehicle levels (floors, decks, walkways, etc) that are located 84 inches or more above the playa surface should have guardrails around their perimeter.
 These guardrails should be located at a height of 36-48 inches above the floor surface.
-Allowances may be made for ingress and egress zones no more than 36″ wide
+There can be a gap (no more than 36″ wide) for ingress and egress zones.

 TRAILER SAFETY